-When he happens to overhear the cubs bickering about who can see the most unusual cloud formations, Gramps puts a stop to the argument.
-He reminds them that being proud of a special talent from God is one thing, but bragging about it is foolish.
-“Pride goeth before a fall!”
+Brother and Sister Bear both like to be the best—the best soccer player, the best student, the best artist.
+But when Gramps overhears the cubs bickering about who can see the most unusual cloud formations he puts a stop to the arguing.
+Being proud of a special talent from God is one thing, but bragging about it is foolish.

 |Publish Date||Dec 23, 2014|